wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 VirusTotal
 ----------

 This integration allows the inspection of malicious files using the VirusTotal database.
-Find more information about this at the :ref:`VirusTotal integration <virustotal-scan>` page.
+Find more information about this on the :ref:`VirusTotal integration <virustotal-scan>` page.

-To set up this integration follow these steps.
+To set up this integration, follow these steps.

 #.
 Get your API key from the `Virustotal API key <https://www.virustotal.com/gui/my-apikey>`__ page.